bhdicaire/Cisco88xxSetup/README.md

 <br>
 Locate the phone that you need to set up :stuck_out_tongue_winking_eye:

+No default passwords are assigned to either the administrator or the user account.

-1. On the phone, press Settings > Status > Product Information
+1. On the phone, press Settings > Status > Network Status > IPv4 Status
-	* Look at the MAC and IP address
+	* Look at current IP address

  Access the Web-Based Configuration Utility
  Step 1 Step 2 Step 3